Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

   aDimAttr->SetObject(aDimObject);
 }
 ~~~~~
-A similar approach can be used for other GD&T types.
+A similar approach can be used for other GD\&T types.

-@subsubsection occt_xde_2_7_4 Linking GD&Ts
+@subsubsection occt_xde_2_7_4 Linking GD\&Ts
-To link a GD&T entity with other OCAF labels (e.g. representing shapes) one should use the following methods:
+To link a GD\&T entity with other OCAF labels (e.g. representing shapes) one should use the following methods:
   * *SetDimension* - for dimensions;
   * *SetGeomTolerance* - for geometric tolerances;
   * SetDatum - for geometric tolerance datums.